lostmart/modal-package-martin/README.md

 </>
 ```

-The classes "modal-header", "modal\*title" and "modal-body" already have some default css rules than can be overridden using inle styling or regular a simple css file that targets these classes
+The classes "modal-header", "modal-title" and "modal-body" already have some default css rules than can be overridden using inle styling or regular a simple css file that targets these classes

 ## Package Details